There are two ways of spreading light; to be the candle or the mirror that reflects it. ~Edith Wharton

 After leaving a 10 year career in the wellness industry, I chose to live at an Elephant Sanctuary in Thailand for 6 months.
 It was there that I rediscovered my connection to my innate self.
 Communing with nature, caring for the animals, and immersing myself in solitude as well as community became metaphors for my own internal journey.
 Similarly, I learned to delve into the rawness of my own nature, clearing out and cleaning up that which no longer served me, and then remembering truer ways to live.
 It was during this time that I realized I wanted to support others on their healing journey.
 It was in those raw physically demanding moments I transformed my Being and thus transformed my life.

 I graduated from Vancouver College of Counsellor Training in 2010.
 I’m a Registered Master Therapeutic Counsellor (MTC) with the Association of Cooperative Counselling Therapists of Canada (ACCT).
 I continue training in concepts and modalities that support me physically, mentally, emotionally, and spiritually.
 I sustain a foundation in meditation through a consistent personal practice, workshops, and 160 hours of Awareness Integration training from a Gestalt Counselling perspective.
-I am trained in the Bader Pearson Developmental model for couples therapy.
+I am trained in Movement for Trauma – Level 2 and in the Bader Pearson Developmental model for couples therapy.